peerlinks/peerlinks/protocol.md

     |  *        |
 ```

-IMPORTANT: leafs that are further than 30 day checkpoint difference MUST be
+IMPORTANT: leafs that are further than 30 day from the latest (by timestamp)
-ignored by `min_leaf_height` as they are ignored for merges.
+leaf MUST be ignored by `min_leaf_height` as they are ignored for merges.

 The messages in channel MUST be sorted by increasing `height` and then by
 increasing `hash`.
 Thus the list of messages per-channel becomes a [CRDT][]
 list, and two fully synchronized peers MUST agree completely on the order of
 the messages.

-The synchronization MUST stop if there are more than two checkpoints with:
-1. `height` greater or equal than currently synced message
-2. timestamp difference between the first and the last checkpoint greater than
-   30 days
+_(TODO(indutny): does checkpoint mechanism help here?)_

 ## DHT